Juveniles detained after shots fired into apartment building, cars in North Rapid City

-Police have detained juveniles as young as 12 years old after a number of shots were fired early this morning at the Knollwood Townhouses in North Rapid City.
+Police have detained juveniles as young as 12 years old after a number of shots were fired early Thursday morning at the Knollwood Townhouses in North Rapid City.

 Officers heard gunshots while responding to a call of "shots fired" around 5 a.m., said police spokesperson Brendyn Medina.
 He said every available officer responded as well as members of the Pennington County Sheriff's Office.